Must-have tips to crush your 2020 photo content

 Flat lay goes vertical

 Just because you're shooting from above doesn't mean you can't create a wall effect!
 Start by choosing a backdrop that simulates a wall (I'm partial to shiplap and wood).
 Next, "hang" your object.
 Try placing dried flowers partially off frame (like in this photo) or "hanging" a bag or piece of jewelry from a hook placed at the top edge of your backdrop.
 Or my personal favorite: write a note-to-self on a piece of paper.
 Cut the sharp piece off of a plastic thumbtack and use the plastic nubbin to "post" your note to the wall.
 I know, pretty adorable!

 Embrace the negative

 Negative space, that is.
 I've mentioned this one on Instagram before but it deserves extra love.
 Negative space is created when you purposely leave a large section of your scene prop-free.
-This creates a hyper-clean look that helps the viewer hone in on the star of your photo.
+This creates a hyper-clean look that helps the viewer zone in on the star of your photo.

 Here, props fill the left side of frame, then "taper" toward the middle until leaving the entire right side blank.
 Opt for a lightly textured backdrop (Shiplap pictured here).
 This technique works beautifully for food, beauty, oils, and so much more.